← Back to Insights

 How to fix it.
 Build trigger-based alerts that notify your team when a customer hits usage thresholds, engages with expansion-related content, or approaches a renewal window.
 Create targeted campaigns for existing customers that highlight features or tiers they are not currently using.
 Train customer-facing teams to recognize expansion signals during regular conversations.
 The cost of acquiring a new customer is five to seven times higher than expanding an existing one, yet most growth-stage companies invest disproportionately in acquisition while neglecting expansion.

-6. Broken attribution and reporting
+6. Sign: attribution and reporting are broken

 How to spot it.
 Ask your marketing team which channel drives the most revenue.
 If the answer is "we are not sure" or if they cite a metric like website traffic instead of pipeline contribution, your attribution is broken.
 Check whether your CRM tracks the original source and subsequent touchpoints for every deal.
 If source data is missing or inconsistent on more than 20% of records, you do not have reliable attribution.